BlockchainCommons/developer-web-site/_pages/ur-keys.md

 ## Conclusion

-Key material can be transferred using `ur:seed`, `ur:bip39`, and `ur:hdkey`.
+Key material can be transferred using `ur:seed` or `ur:hdkey`.
 Doing so allows you to use airgaps, which increase the safety of these vulnerable operations; and also increases your interoperability, so that other software can work with you, and so that your key material remains usable far into the future.

-However, we now prefer the use of [Gordian Envelope](/envelope/) to allow for the storage of more data and related metadata.
+However, we now prefer the use of [`ur:envelope`](/envelope/) to allow for the storage of more data and related metadata.